Frequent Questions About 3D, 4D & HD Ultrasound

 Can I bring my family and friends?

 Yes.
 In fact, we encourage our clients to invite family and friends to attend the elective 4D ultrasound session.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.

 Are you able to tell the sex of the baby?

 Yes, in most cases we can provide an indication of the sex of the baby.
 We can’t however guarantee that the baby will cooperate during your session.
 Certain factors such as body tissue content, developmental stage and fetal position all affect the ability to determine sex.

 Is the 4D ultrasound covered by Insurance?

 At this point, insurance does not cover the costs of our ultrasounds.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered ultrasound, you will need to pay the cost of this ultrasound as an out of pocket expense.
-We accept cash, Mastercard and Visa as forms of payment.
+We accept cash, Mastercard, Visa, PayPal, Square and CasApp as forms of payment.